 Rachel Stone, Board Member, Treasurer

+Rachel Stone is the Assistant Executive Director at Guadalupe Neighborhood Development Corporation (GNDC).
+Before that, she was the Development Officer at the International Center for Appropriate and Sustainable Technology (ICAST), where she provides grant writing, development, and technical assistance to expand ICAST mission of developing and implementing market-based solutions for issues that plague under-served communities.
+ICAST is currently focused on educating and assisting affordable housing providers undergo and finance green rehab.
 Rachel has a BA in Urban Studies from Brown University and attended the University of Texas School of Law.
 After graduation, she worked as an Attorney-Adviser for the U.S. Department of Housing and Urban Development (HUD) until she returned to Austin to work on clean energy advocacy and developing alternative financing programs such as PACE and Pay-For Success for implementing green rehab.

 Stanley Pipkin, Board Member

-Joshua Rudow, Board Member
+Kenneth Thompson, Board Member

-Solar Austin Foundation – 501(c)(4)
+Solar Austin Foundation 501(c)(4) – Board Members

-Kaiba White, Board Member
+Kaiba White, President

 (see bio above)

-Matthew Weldon, Board Member
+Sam Porter, Board Member